 Mains-operated breast pumps are dependent on a plug socket, which could be difficult if you're out and about

 Some options are less portable or lightweight

-The simplicity and convenience of a manual breast pump can be an ideal choice if you want to express milk for one feed a day or go for an occasional break.
+The simplicity and convenience of a manual pump can be an ideal choice if you want to express milk for one feed a day or take an occasional break from feeding.
 Wearable silicone options like Elvie Curve can even be used while you’re feeding or pumping on the other breast, or whenever your breasts feel full.

 The pros and cons of manual breast pumps

-Less expensive than electric breast pumps and cost nothing to run after you've bought one (other than your precious time, mama!)
+Less expensive than electric breast pumps and cost nothing to run after you've bought one (other than your precious time)

 Very few parts make them easy to clean and sterilize

 Controlling the pump yourself can make it difficult to get into a regular pumping rhythm

 Manual pumps are generally slower and less powerful than electric pumps